DoDAO-io/dodao-uniswap-lp-academy/generated/guides/main/markdown/concentrated-liquidity-uniswap.md

 7. Gas Fees: Keep in mind that interacting with smart contracts on the Ethereum network incurs gas fees.
 These fees can vary depending on network congestion and should be factored into your overall investment strategy.

 By considering these points and conducting thorough research, you can create an effective position in a concentrated liquidity AMM and manage your risks accordingly.

+---
+## Evaluation

+##### What does the price range in a concentrated liquidity AMM determine?

+- [ ]  The size of the liquidity pool
+- [x]  At which prices your liquidity will be active and generate fees
+- [ ]  The trading volume of the token pair
+- [ ]  The gas fees associated with providing liquidity

+##### What is the relationship between impermanent loss and the concentrated nature of liquidity in Uniswap V3?

+- [x]  Concentrated liquidity can lead to higher impermanent loss
+- [ ]  Concentrated liquidity reduces impermanent loss
+- [ ]  Concentrated liquidity has no impact on impermanent loss
+- [ ]  Impermanent loss only occurs in traditional AMMs

+##### What factor should be considered when interacting with smart contracts on the Ethereum network while providing liquidity?

+- [ ]  Token price stability
+- [ ]  Liquidity provider fees
+- [ ]  Price range width
+- [x]  Gas fees